3 Essential Trading Goals for Long-Term Success

 Thank you for reading.
 I hope you reflect on this short piece and realize (as I have) the importance of process, of learning, of dedication, and proper attitude.

-If you can come to realize and focus on these trading goals, you’ll inevitably turn into the profitable trader you wish to become.
+If you can come to realize and focus on these three trading goals, you’ll inevitably turn into the profitable trader you wish to become.